threatgrid/ctia/doc/use_cases.md

     curl http://ctiahost/ctia/campaigns/ID

-### 2.3 As an incident responder, I would like to know what suggested COAs are asociated with an IP
+### 2.3 As an incident responder, I would like to know what suggested COAs are associated with an IP

 For each indicator object returned by: